RoboCupAtHomeJP/Rule2019/gpsr_en.md

 - Specify and announce the location where the robot has to wait for the commands.

 # Score Sheet
-- The maximum time for this test is 10 minutes
+- The maximum time for this test is 10 minutes.
-- TC will consider the partial scores of each command
+- TC will consider the partial scores of each command.

 |Action　　　　　　　　　　　　　　　|Score　　　|
 |:-|-:|